 Astrotropes is a series of articles written to explore concepts frequently used in science fiction.
 The parts which make sense scientifically and why they could be true.
 As well as the parts which don’t, and how those things might actually work in the real world.
 Picking up the pieces from that weird intersection where TV Tropes and real life astronomy collide.

 Think of it a little bit like Mythbusters meets Death from the Skies.
 Except with less facial hair.
-And with less emphasis on debunking Hollywood science and more on telling sci fi writers how to make things more realistic.

 Pingback: Astrotropes: Starfish Aliens | Supernova Condensate